axel669/svelte-doric/docs/drawer.md

 # Drawer
-> svelte-doric

-Shows a drawer that slides in and out from the right side of the screen.
+Shows a drawer that slides in and out from the left side of the screen.

-May add directions soon.

 ## Props
 | Name | Type | Default | Description |